yannklein/aframe-ar-workshop/README.md

 Back to the terminal:
 ```
 cd aframe-ar-workshop
-serve
+http-server
 ```

-In your browser go to this url: `localhost:8000`
+In your browser go to this url: `localhost:8080`

 ## Setup for Windows